Scouts

 If you intend to book one of the buildings, please ensure that you sign and date declaration (1) on the booking form.

-Child Protection Code of Practice
+Safeguarding Code of Practice

-Ashworth Valley is a Scout Camp Site and as such all users must agree to abide by the Scout Association’s Child Protection code of practice.
-This code is contained on the ‘Young People First’ card and a link to this is provided on P7 In particular, it must be understood that any contravention of the code of practice could lead to the Scout Association initiating its own reporting and referral procedures.
-If your organisation has its own child protection code of practice, please supply us with a copy.
+Ashworth Valley is a Scout Camp Site and as such all users must agree to abide by the Scout Association’s Safeguarding Code of Practice.
+This code is contained on the ‘Young People First’ card and a link to this is provided on P7.
+In particular, it must be understood that any contravention of the Safeguarding Code of Practice could lead to the Scout Association initiating its own reporting and referral procedures.
+If your organisation has its own Safeguarding code of practice, please supply us with a copy.
+Prior to any booking being accepted you must sign and date declaration (2) on the booking form.

 Insurance

-Vehicles, and their contents, are left entirely at the owners risk.
+Vehicles, and their contents, are left entirely at the owner’s risk.

 ASHWORTH VALLEY CAMPSITE RULES